barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 A Component Can Give Tokens!
 ============================

 For the moment, our test doesn't even compile!
-To fix that, we can create the corresponding interface and veryfiy that our test is failing.
+To fix that, we can create the corresponding interface and veryfy that our test is failing.
 That's a first step: low code is trendy, but low code is not no code and Nuxeo is not magic, we'll have to code more!

 This will be the start of our bundle.
-The test express exactly what we want from a consumer standpoint.
+The test expresses exactly what we want from a consumer standpoint.
 Now, for the `Framework.getService()` call to work, Nuxeo asks us to define a component whose responsibility will be to *provide* this *service*.
 A component in Nuxeo is at first nothing but a simple XML file that defines the component name, its implementation (optional) and its capabilities:

 ```xml
 <component name="org.nuxeo.oauth2.OAuth2Component"